 5 (d) "A religious family is a happy family."

-0 (1 In your answer you should refer to Christianity.
+In your answer you should refer to Roman Catholic Christianity.

-Question Number Answer Mark
+Question Answer Mark

-5 (d) Indicative content 6
+Number Indicative content 4

-AO2 Reasons for supporting this statement could be: O
+5 (d) AO2 Reasons for supporting this statement could be: 6

-Everyone believes the same thing
+AOZ Everyone believes the same thing

-The Bible has rules for family life
+Going to Mass together can help the family in their daily life

-Christianity teaches parents and children to respect each other
+The Catholic Church teaches parents and children to respect each

+other

 Reasons for not supporting this statement could be:

 Families only need love to be happy

 Religion can cause conflict in families

-Religion can impose unnecessary rules on families
+Religion imposes unnecessary rules on families

-Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
+Other approaches are possible and must be marked according to the

+levels.
+If you are unsure of the validity of an answer, it must be sent to

+review.

 Award marks as follows:

-Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
+Candidates who do not refer to Roman Catholic Christianity in either (i)

+or (ii) cannot go beyond 3 marks for the whole of (d).

 (i) Own opinion

 1 mark for

 a simple reason a marks for

-a developed reason
+2 marks for

-or two simple reasons
+a developed reasonor two simple reasons

 3 marks for

 three simple reasons

 a simple reason and a developed reason

 or two developed reasons

 or a fully developed reason

-(ii) Why some people may disagree with their opinion 1 mark for
+(ii) Why some people may disagree with their opinion

+1 mark for

 a simple reason

 2 marks for

 a developed reason

-or two simple reasons marks for
+or two simple reasons3 marks for

 three simple reasons

-a simple reason and a developed reason
+tillee simple reasons a simple reason and a developed reason

-or two developed reasons
+a simple reason and a developed reason or two developed reasons

 or a fully developed reason

+a. a. a actoropou . caco